 I have been involved with the school as a Governor since 2003 and became Vice Chair of the Governing Body in 2013.
+I am now Co-chair of The Darent Federation's governing body With Beca hamburger.
 I am a Chartered Accountant, employed by a London firm and work mostly from home.
 I have lived in Sundridge since 1999.
 I have three children.

 I am a parent with two of my children attending Sundridge & Brasted school.
 Both of my children are really blossoming here.
 I feel it is time for me to give something back to the community, or in this case the school.
 In my spare time I love looking after my garden and growing all sorts of fruit and veg.
 I also practise my skill of preserve making by using my homegrown fruit.

 I have lived in Brasted for 20 years and was for many years a junior church leader Sunday at St Martin's Brasted.
 Following ordination in 2012 and four years as curate at Chevening Church I currently work as a Chaplain to Older people at St Peter and St Paul Bromley and a Bank and Honorary Chaplain at the Princess Royal Hospital.
 My original subject was Modern Languages and I worked for many years in national museums and galleries.
 I am married and have twin daughters at university.

 My name is Kate Perkins and I live in Sevenoaks with my husband, three children and a dog.
 I have taught primary-aged children since 1996.
 My specialism is in the English Curriculum and I have been a Phase Leader and senior leader.
 I am passionate about education, children’s and staff welfare and the importance of community.
 I am delighted to be a school governor for Sundridge & Brasted Primary School where I hope to support the school in any way possible to achieve its visions and values.